How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 By :Sekhar Maddala

 The history of accounting has evolved over time to achieve optimum efficiency, improve accuracy, and accommodate the growth of commerce and business around the world.
 Technological innovations have revolutionised almost every field, and accounting is not an exception!
-The traditional methods of accounting involving voluminous binders no more attracts businesses today as it fails to vouch for authenticity, data safety and accuracy.
-Today, we see the adoption of Accounting Software systems that makes the entire process reliable, easy, automated, and friction free.
+Traditional methods of accounting involving voluminous binders no longer attract businesses today as they fail to vouch for authenticity, data safety, and accuracy.
+Today, we see the adoption of Accounting Software systems that make the entire process reliable, easy, automated, and frictionless.

-Examples of Accounting Software: Some of the well-known examples of accounting software include Fresh books, Zoho Books, Wave, Zero, Quickbooks, Cash Manager, and Declaree.
+Examples of Accounting Software: Some well-known examples of accounting software include Fresh Books, Zoho Books, Wave, Zero, Quickbooks, Cash Manager, and Declaree.

 Benefits of Investing in Accounting Software

-In case you are wondering to know what benefits does accounting software offer to a business, then the following are worth reading as it familiarises you with some of the well-known benefits:
+In case you are wondering what benefits accounting software offers to a business, then the following are worth reading as they familiarise you with some of the well-known benefits:

 • Greater Insights: Accounting software tracks all successful transactions and offers insights about business financial health.
-Manually composing these reports is a daunting task.
-But with the assistance of accounting software, businesses can predict the financial trends and make informed decisions.
+Manually composing these reports is daunting.
+However, with the assistance of accounting software, businesses can predict financial trends and make informed decisions.
 Hence, smaller companies can easily compete with larger firms by leveraging automation.

-• Security: Financial transactions form the core of any business; if they happen to fall in the wrong hands, then everything turns into a tragedy.
+• Security: Financial transactions form the core of any business; if they happen to fall into the wrong hands, then everything turns into a tragedy.
 Many cloud-based accounting applications adopt stringent security measures to keep financial data safe.
-They employ methods such as document encryption, user authentication, and authorization and offers protection like online-banking institutions.
+They employ methods such as document encryption, user authentication, and authorization and offer protection like online banking institutions.

-• Accurate Forecasting: One of the prominent benefits of accounting software is that it analyses the financial trends and patterns, thereby giving a view of financial performance.
-Without the software, it would instead take quite a long time to get a glimpse of financial patterns.
-The software provides a clear picture of areas that needs more investment and concurrently displays sections/areas that incur large expenses.
-Hence the software facilitates to implement smarter strategies by careful analysis of the financial trends and patterns.
+• Accurate Forecasting: One prominent benefit of accounting software is that it analyzes financial trends and patterns, thereby giving a view of financial performance.
+Without the software, it would take quite a long time to get a glimpse of financial patterns.
+The software provides a clear picture of areas that need more investment and concurrently displays sections/areas that incur large expenses.
+Hence, the software facilitates the implementation of smarter strategies through careful analysis of financial trends and patterns.

 • Financial Transparency: Automated systems prevent errors in calculations that arise due to human intervention.
-As a result of miscalculation, businesses have to bear irreparable losses and thereby leading to a crisis.
-In the case of accounting software, all the calculations are automated and hence accounts for a higher degree of accuracy.
+As a result of miscalculation, businesses have to bear irreparable losses, thereby leading to a crisis.
+In the case of accounting software, all the calculations are automated, thereby ensuring a higher degree of accuracy.

-• Affordability: The accounting and financial systems automate the financial calculations and minimise the administrative burden.
+• Affordability: The accounting and financial systems automate the financial calculations and minimize the administrative burden.

 Types of Accounting Software: